 Building from source

-To build from source you will need Go (version 1.8 or higher) and libpcap headers.
+To build from source you will need Go (version 1.10 or 1.11) and libpcap headers.
 On a Debian-type system, you can install compile-time dependencies with:

 $ apt-get install libpcap-dev